cnti-testcatalog/testsuite/CNF_CONFORMANCE_YML_USAGE.md

 # Test Suite Configuration Usage: cnf-conformance.yml

 ### What is the cnf-conformance.yml and why is it required?:
-The cnf-conformance.yml is used by the CNF-Conformance suite to locate a deployed CNF on an existing K8s cluster.
+The cnf-conformance.yml is used by the CNF Test Suite to locate a deployed CNF on an existing K8s cluster.
 If the CNF is not found, it will attempt to deploy the CNF itself according to it's helm chart configuration.

 This information is also required for running various tests e.g. The 'container_names' are used for finding the name of the CNF containers in the K8s cluster and is then used to run tests like [increase_capacity](https://github.com/cncf/cnf-conformance/blob/main/src/tasks/scalability.cr#L20) and [decrease_capacity](https://github.com/cncf/cnf-conformance/blob/main/src/tasks/scalability.cr#L42)